Matador Volunteer

 Curious brothers.
 Sierra Nevada, Colombia

-Some of the best moments I’ve had with indigenous people have been experienced over meals.
-The chances are good that you’ll be invited into some one’s hut for some dinner.
+Some of the best moments I’ve had with indigenous people have been over meals.
+The chances are good you’ll be invited into some one’s hut for dinner.
 Make sure you bring whatever you have to eat as well so you can all cook together.

-What you brought in your backpack is probably pretty exotic to them and since their diet is likely repetitive, maybe they’d appreciate a couple new flavors.
+What you brought in your backpack is probably pretty exotic to them, and since their diet is likely repetitive they might appreciate a couple new flavors.

 The only way you could offend someone in this situation is by denying their invitation to eat with them, so no matter how over-the-top their offer might feel, graciously accept and don’t take a big helping of something you’re not prepared to finish.